Guide to Acoustic Guitar Split Saddles

 Although most commonly associated with Takamine Guitars or Lowden Guitars, split saddles have appeared on some models for other brands as well, including Avalon, Maton, Sobel, some Ibanez, and at least one Alvarez model that we know of, the Masterworks MD350.

-Despite appearing on a number of different manufacturers’ models, there is no universal split saddle size, even for the same manufacturer, and even for models from the same series, e.g., there are three different split saddle sizes for the Takamine G Series, and two different sizes for the Takamine Pro Series, and none are interchangeable.
+Despite appearing on a number of different manufacturers’ models, there is no universal split saddle size, even for the same manufacturer, and even for models from the same series, e.g., there are currently three different split saddle sizes for the Takamine G Series, and two different sizes for the Takamine Pro Series, and none are interchangeable.

-To make things even more difficult, many of the split saddle options for sale on the internet are blanks that have the correct radius, but thickness, lengths and heights likely need some adjustment, the top needs profiling, and sides need rounding.
+To make things even more difficult, many of the split saddle options for sale on the internet are blanks that have the correct radius, but thickness, lengths and heights likely need some adjustment, the top needs profiling, and sides may need rounding.

 This article walks you through the steps to find the appropriate split saddle replacement for your acoustic guitar.
 The saddle sizes that we offer are common starting points, not factory set heights that require no adjustment.
 Each guitar will have a slightly different neck angle, and so although the factory might set the twelfth fret action at a specified height, this can be achieved through a combination of adjusting the neck relief, nut slot height, or saddle height, resulting in different saddle sizes, even for the same guitar model from the factory.